-4 smart solutions for paying off credit card debt faster with fewer interest charges.
+How to pay off credit card debt faster with less money wasted on interest charges.

+Wondering how to pay off credit card debt fast?
 Let’s face it – credit card debt can wreck your budget.
-When you overcharge, the bills take up more of your income, often leaving you with little to cover other expenses.
-At the same time, every time you carry a balance over from one month to the next, you face high interest charges.
-These can eat up over half of your minimum payments even on a “low interest rate” credit card.
+When you overcharge, the bills take up more of your income, usually leaving you with little to cover other expenses.
+At the same time, every time you carry a balance over from one month to the next, you face high-interest charges.
+These can eat up over half of your minimum payments, even on a “low-interest rate” credit card.

 At 15% APR, how much of each minimum payment does it take to cover accrued monthly interest charges on a $1,000 credit card debt?